kasir-barati/you-say/README.md

 # Nx scripts

+**Notes:**

+- Unit tests are executed by running `nx appOrPkgName test`
-**Note**, we usually do not have to involve ourselves with these commands since we just wanted to develop the app in our local env via utilizing docker compose and for prod we will use tools such as CI/CD.
+- We usually do not have to involve ourselves with these commands since we just wanted to develop the app in our local env via utilizing docker compose and for prod we will use tools such as CI/CD.
 But for you to have a better understanding I wrote this part.
 BTW the image for both prod and dev env have the same tag and version.

 ## Backend